-This prospectus covers the resale by the selling security holders named herein of up to 91,830,000 shares of the Company's common stock, \$.001 par value per share, including: (i) 34,300,000 shares of common stock issuable upon the exercise of a portion of the five year Series A Warrants issued to Special Situations Technology Funds, L.P. and forty other accredited investors at \$0.15 per share pursuant to a Private Placement which closed June 14, 2013; (ii) 52,300,000 shares of common stock issuable upon the exercise of five year Series B Warrants issued to Special Situations and the other investors at \$0.20 per share in the same private placement; and (iii) 5,230,000 shares of common stock issuable upon the exercise of five year placement agent warrants issued to GVC Capital LLC or affiliated parties at \$0.10 per share in connection with the same private placement.
+This prospectus covers the resale by the selling security holders named herein of up to 162,130,000 shares of our common stock, \$.001 par value per share, including: (i) 52,300,000 shares of common stock issued to Special Situations Technology Funds, L.P. and forty other accredited investors pursuant to the Private Placement which closed June 14, 2013; (ii) 52,300,000 shares of common stock issuable upon exercise of the Series A Warrants at \$0.15 per share, which were issued to the investors as part of the above-referenced Private Placement; (iii) 52,300,000 shares of common stock issuable upon the exercise of five year Series B Warrants at \$0.20 per share, which were issued to the investors as part of the above-referenced Private Placement; and (iv) 5,230,000 shares of common stock issuable upon the exercise of five year Placement Agent Warrants at \$0.10 per share, which were issued to GVC Capital LLC or affiliated parties as part of the above-referenced Private Placement.
 Information regarding our common stock is included in the section of this prospectus entitled Description of Securities.

-We agreed to register for resale the shares covered by this prospectus as a condition to the purchase and sale of the securities to the investors in the private placement referenced in the preceding paragraph, which were private offerings resulting in the purchasers holding restricted securities.
+We agreed to register for resale the shares covered by this prospectus as a condition to the purchase and sale of the securities listed in the preceding paragraph, which were private offerings resulting in the purchasers holding restricted securities.